cesanta/mongoose/docs/API.md

     void mg_printf_data(struct mg_connection *, const char *format, ...);

 These functions are used to construct a response to the client.
-HTTP response consists of three parts:
+HTTP response consists of three parts: a status line, zero or more HTTP headers, a response body.

-   * a status line
-   * zero or more HTTP headers
-   * response body

 Mongoose provides functions for all three parts:
    * `mg_send_status()` is used to create status line.
 This function can be called zero or once.
 If `mg_send_status()` is not called, then Mongoose will send status 200 (success) implicitly.